stothard-group/snp_conversion/README.GenotypeConcordance.md

 conversion will exit and print the orphan markers to the file `[snp panel basename]_problem_variants.txt`.

-The default directory for the variant files is `variant_position_files/[species]/[assembly]/`.
+Variant files should be placed in the directory `variant_position_files/[species]/[assembly]/`.
 A different variant file directory can be specified, but it must preserve the `[dir]/[species]/[assembly]/` structure.
-Please store the variant files, and only variant files, in their own directory.
+Please store the variant files, and only the variant files, in their own directory.

 The variant file headers (indicated by lines beginning with '#') contain more information about variant file structure.

 ## Filtering Options